christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 1. Create a new layer called "Actions".
 You'll use this layer to hold **all** of your ActionScript code.
 2. Add a keyframe on this layer where you'd like to put some code.
-3. Right click on the keyframe and select "Actions" to open the Actions panel.
-Note: wherever you right click is where your code will end up, so be careful.
-If you don't right click on a keyframe, the code will be inserted in the nearest keyframe to the left of where you clicked.
+3. Right click on the keyframe and select "Actions" to open the Actions panel. **Note:** Wherever you right-click is where your code will end up, so be careful.
+If you don't right-click on a keyframe, the code will be inserted in the nearest keyframe to the left of where you clicked.
 4. Type the commands you want the computer to follow.

 **Tip:** Use F9 on the keyboard to open the ActionsPanel more quickly.

 #####Editing ActionScript on an Existing Frame
-Right-click on the frame and go to Actions or, if the Actions panel is already open, find the correct frame on the left side of hte panel.
+Right-click on the frame and go to Actions or, if the Actions panel is already open, you can find the correct frame on the left side of the panel, which is easier, I think.

 ![](http://www.christensenacademy.org/modules/beginning-actionscript/textpage/editing-existing-actionscript.png)